School Parking Enforcement

 Creating A Safer Environment Around Schools

 Parking on the ‘keep clear’ markings outside schools in the mornings and afternoons is a significant safety issue and results in many complaints being received by both our Parking Services and Communities teams.
 With typical measures proving to be only mildly effective and fleeting in terms of impact.
-With this in mind, Doncaster Council has procured a modern system for the purpose of daily enforcement of school keep clear markings.
+With this in mind, City Of Doncaster Council has procured a modern system for the purpose of daily enforcement of school keep clear markings.

-Doncaster Council has procured a high-resolution camera enforcement solution to use outside schools in the Borough.
+City Of Doncaster Council has procured a high-resolution camera enforcement solution to use outside schools in the Borough.
 The innovative camera technology is designed to promote a safer environment around school gates by reducing congestion, which in turn improves air quality.
 We also hope it will encourage motorists to reconsider the need to drive to school.

 The cameras will be active during school times and will only be used for enforcement purposes on the keep clear restriction and any nearby clearway bus stops.
 Intelligent privacy filters are also built into the system

-- Spa Academy Askern, Sutton Road, Askern
+Askern Spa Juniors, Sutton Road, Askern

-- St John’s C of E School, Sedgefield Way, Mexborough
+St John's Primary, Sedgefield Way, Mexborough

 The choice of schools has been based on the analysis of feedback from the Parking Enforcement and Safer Roads teams and other affected parties over past years.
 We believe that this will continue to promote Doncaster as a modern and dynamic area to live.